 Project vs. Settings

 Once you start a project, the current Video Mode is adopted (not Automatic) or determined (Automatic).
-Then, when you load a project, the Video Mode in the Settings does NOT change its checkmark to indicate the project’s mode because there are some combinations of project video attributes that may not match anything in the Settings menu.
-Thus, to see the video attributes of a currently opened project - assuming it is using the Timeline - click Master in the top left corner and view Properties.
+Then, when you load a project, the Video Mode in the Settings will be checked if it matches your project.
+Otherwise, if a match is not found Automatic is checked.
+(Versions before 20.06 did NOT change its checkmark to indicate the project’s mode.)
+You can also see the video attributes of a currently opened project - assuming it is using the Timeline - click Output (this was named “Master” in versions before 20.06) in the top left corner and view Properties.

 You can change the project video properties by choosing a Video Mode in the Settings menu; However, as mentioned above, be careful with this because Shotcut will not automatically adjust anything for you related to size and positioning of elements.